MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 **MyAnalytics does not use:**

  * Email and calendar data from people outside of your organization, with the following exception: MyAnalytics uses data that is present in your own Office 365 mailbox.
 For example, if you conduct a meeting with a person outside of your organization, the start and end times of that meeting can be found in your mailbox and therefore are visible to you.
 This data, therefore, can be used in computations about your collaboration history.
+ * Confidential or client information, such as working papers or electronic files that are stored or processed in Office 365.

 ## For MyAnalytics users